 The nose has aromas of cherries, raspberries, and earthy spices that draw out the complexity of the meat.
 It had a wonderful red fruit flavor with a lingering spicy finish, and we really enjoyed drinking this wine along side the dish.

 The three pound rabbit was purchased at Petty’s Meats in Longwood, FL.
 It cost $23, and is enough to make 3 to 4 portions.
-Finding rabbit might be a challenge based on your location, but before grabbing a shotgun and some hunting dogs, check with your local butcher.
-If your butcher doesn’t have it, they may be able to order it for you.
+Finding rabbit might be a challenge based on your location, but before grabbing a shotgun, and getting hunting dogs ready, check with your local butcher.
+Although if you do want to put your hunting skills to work, get your rifle, decide between ffp vs sfp scopes for best optics, and go get that game!
+No reason to be disheartened if you’re not able to though, because if your butcher doesn’t have it, they may be able to order it for you.
 There are on-line retailers that sell rabbit as well.
 Unfortunately major supermarket chains don’t typically stock rabbit.